 Can an increased flavonoid intake affect our cognitive performance?

-Just as scientists are interested in the effect on bodily functions, such as blood pressure, of flavonoids, they are also interested in finding out whether mood, memory or attention can be improved by increasing our dietary intake of flavonoids.
+Just as scientists are interested in the effect of flavonoids on bodily functions, such as blood pressure, they are also interested in finding out whether mood, memory or attention can be improved by increasing our dietary intake of flavonoids.

 To do so, they use batteries standardized test, administered before and after the consumption of high levels of flavonoids.
 The test can be quite taxing and are commonly used to measure cognitive performances in a variety of different conditions and of experimental settings.